-The WorkLife & Wellness office, in coordination with Graduate Studies and the Financial Aid office, offers limited grants and loans to students with dependent children to support, and need assistance with child care expenses.
+The WorkLife office, in coordination with Graduate Studies and the Financial Aid office, offers limited grants and loans to students with dependent children to assist with child care expenses.

 I am an undergraduate student: